Daintree National Park and Mossman Gorge

 If you don’t have the time for the full day tour you can take the morning half day tour or the afternoon half day tour.
 The morning tour includes a Daintree River cruise, morning tea and a 4wd trek to Cassowary Falls.
 The half day afternoon trip begins with a Daintree River cruise followed by afternoon tea at the Mossman Gorge Visitor Centre.
 Then an interpretive walk through the Gorge with a chance for a cool swim in the river.
 With expert guides to pass on their extensive knowledge of the Daintree Rainforest you’re sure to enjoy a memorable day that will stay with you forever.

-Book a full day Daintree Discovery Tour here and save $30 per adult and $15 per child.
+Book a full day Daintree Discovery Tour here $190 per adult and $165 per child.

-Book a half day Daintree Discovery Tour here and save $10 per person.
+Book a half day Daintree Discovery Tour here $95 per adult and $75 per child (ages 4 to 14).

 Tony’s Tropical Tours